mchennig/RPA-SoSe2021-Team6/README.md

 ## OFAC Sanction List
 Checks the online database of OFAC (Office of foreign assets control) sanctions for matches with the supplied parameters.
 This workflow is able to search for organization related as well as for person related sanctions.
+If a different than Firefox should be used it is necessary to change the `BrowserType` of the `Open OFAC sanction page` activity to the corresponding browser.

 ### Important Variables
 - `IN: isIndividual`: `True` if a person should be checked otherwise `False` for